LuxoftAKutsan/sdl_evolution/proposals/nnnn-low-level-non-rpc-services.md

 SDL should provide RESTfull API for in-car resources that will be used by web applications that will connect to SDL via cloud transport adapter.

-**Cloud transport adapter** proposal opens huge horisond of pocibiities to use SDL by Web Applications.
+**Cloud transport adapter** proposal opens up better horizons for using SDL by Web Applications.

-Web application can be created on any platform (PHP, python, JavaScript), and there is no abiity to use Proxy library in their code.
+Web application can be created on any platform (PHP, python, JavaScript), and there is no ability to use Proxy library in their code.

-RPC is not usual technology in web world, and requirenment MOBILE API over RPC implementation will be big obstacle for WebApplication to support SDL.
+RPC is not usual technology in web world, and requirement MOBILE API over RPC implementation will be big obstacle for WebApplication to support SDL.

 ## Proposed solution

-Implement pluguble structure of protocol handler that Will load supported services as plugins.
+Implement pluggable structure of protocol handler that will load supported services as plugins.

 List of proposed services :
  - RPCService